shrunk7byadagi/Weather-Forecast-Scrapper/README.md

-# 🌦️ Weather Forecast Scraper
+# 🌦️ Weather Forecast Scrapper

 ## 📌 About
 **Weather-Forecast-Scraper** is a Python script that scrapes weather forecast data for a given location.
 It fetches real-time weather details and presents them in a structured format.